 The School of Radiologic Technology is certified by the New Jersey Department of Education for the education of veterans.
-Contact your VA office for the necessary forms if you are eligible to receive educational benefits.
+Contact your VA office to determine eligibility for educational benefits.
+Benefit eligible individuals should provide a certificate of eligibility to program officials upon acceptance into the School of Radiologic Technology.